United Kingdom in the Eurovision Song Contest 1989

-Live Report represented the United Kingdom in the Eurovision Song Contest 1989 with the song "Why Do I Always Get It Wrong", which placed 2nd in Lausanne, Switzerland.
+The United Kingdom was represented at the Eurovision Song Contest 1989 with the song "Why Do I Always Get It Wrong", composed by John Beeby, with lyrics by Brian Hodgson, and performed by Live Report.
+The British participating broadcaster, the British Broadcasting Corporation (BBC), selected its entry through a national final.

 Before Eurovision

 A Song for Europe 1989

-A Song for Europe 1989 was a very dis-jointed final.
-The original singer chosen for "Back in the Groove" was to have been Garry Gibb; the song "Shame" was to have been sung by its writer, Marwenna Haver, and the song that won had its name and the name of the performer changed.
+200 entrants were submitted to a panel of selectors to sing in the national final.

-The final was held on 24 March 1989 from Studio 6, at Television Centre, London, featuring eight songs and hosted by Terry Wogan on BBC1.
+The BBC held the final on 24 March 1989 at Studio 6 of the BBC Television Centre in London, featuring eight songs and hosted by Terry Wogan on BBC1.
 A separate results show was broadcast on BBC1 the same evening.
 BBC Radio 2 simulcast the final and also broadcast the results show, both with commentary by Ken Bruce.

 The eight songs in contention to represent the United Kingdom were premiered in various programmes on BBC Radio 2 between 20 and 23 March.

 The BBC Concert Orchestra under the direction of Ronnie Hazlehurst as conductor accompanied all but the winning song, but despite performing live, the orchestra were off-screen, behind the set.
 Hazlehurst conducted two live keyboard players who accompanied the UK entry’s backing track at the Eurovision final in Lausanne.

-For the second year running, the BBC convened a panel to pass comment on each of the songs.
+For the second year running the BBC convened a panel to pass comment on each of the songs.
 The panel comprised Deke Arlon, Gary Davies, Leslie Bricusse, and former Eurovision winner Lulu.

 There were 300,000 televotes cast in 90 minutes of telephone lines being open for voting.

-UK Discography

-Frankie Johnson - Back In The Groove: Polydor FJ2 (7" Single)/FJX2 (12" Single).